Breastfeeding Smaller Newborns

 Solution: Wake baby every 2-3 hours to nurse.

 Until baby is showing consistent feedings cues and growing well, wake her up often enough to equal 8-12 feedings per 24 hours.1 Frequent feeding is crucial to establishing a good milk supply and helping baby grow.
 In fact, I consider it the #1 key to success.
 Nurse your baby anytime she shows feeding cues but also wake her to nurse as needed to achieve 8-12 feedings per 24 hours.
 If baby is sound asleep around the 2 hour mark (since start of last feed), try getting her less comfy by placing her on her back next to you on a flat surface instead of being swaddled or snuggled.
 Gently move baby's arms and legs and talk to him/her.
 This allows baby to enter a light sleep stage and start to notice he/she is hungry and hopefully begin to show feeding cues.
 If baby still isn't beginning to rouse after about 15 minutes, undress her and change her diaper.
+Avoid using pacifiers and swaddles if your infant tends to sleep for excessively long periods.
+When infants are swaddled, they tend to feel like they are in the womb where they were cord-fed and didn't have to wake up to eat.
+We want baby to practice the developmentally appropriate skill of waking up to eat.

 Challenge #2: Sleeping While Eating

 Because of their love of sleep, little babies are often great imposters at the breast.
 They latch on, take a few comforting swallows of breastmilk, and then relax into a deep sleep with only gentle, fluttering sucks.
 30 minutes later, they are still attached to the breast but have taken in very little breastmilk.
 After all, the breast is their favorite place to snuggle up for a good nap.
 So what's the problem?
 With very small or late preterm babies, they will often fall asleep at the breast before they've filled their tummies.
 The lure to sleep is just too great!
 Many a mother has been fooled by this seemingly normal feeding behavior into assuming baby is nursing well until a checkup at the pediatrician shows otherwise.
+We find this behavior is common even with full term babies if they are under 8 lbs or have not been gaining weight appropriately.

 Solution: Encourage active sucking and swallowing.